Hand and Wrist Conditions We Treat

 - Scapholunate ligament injuries: The scapholunate ligament in the middle of the wrist is important for normal wrist motion.
 This ligament can be stretched or torn, usually in a fall onto the hand.

 - Tendonitis: This inflammation of a tendon is caused by overuse or injury.
 It often causes pain with use of the affected body part as well as swelling and redness.
+Learn more about identifying carpal tunnel vs. tendonitis.

 - Tennis elbow / golfer’s elbow: Tennis elbow is an injury of the tendons that connect the forearm muscles to the outside of the elbow.
 Golfer’s elbow is an injury of the tendons that connect the forearm muscles to the inside of the elbow.
 Both are caused by any repetitive motion that overworks the tendons.
+To learn more about tennis elbow.

 - Trigger finger (stenosing tenosynovitis): Trigger finger is caused by a thickening of the sheath around the tendon.
 This makes it hard for the tendon to move.
 Symptoms include snapping or popping when you move your finger.